 The OPDL Spotlight series has heard from Technical leaders, sport scientists and other experts in their field who are involved in the OPDL.

-In the latest edition of the series, we will now hear from another voice under the OPDL banner.
+In the latest edition of the series, we are hearing again from another voice under the OPDL banner.

 Tag(s): OPDL News